Cyanoth/Bitbucket-EagerPR-Updates/README.md

 Download the latest jar file from the releases tab.
 On the Bitbucket Instance: Global Admin -> Manage Apps -> Upload App and Select the downloaded jar file.

-To package the jar file yourself,
+Alternatively, to package the plugin yourself:
 Clone this repository, Setup the [atlassian-sdk](https://developer.atlassian.com/server/framework/atlassian-sdk/set-up-the-atlassian-plugin-sdk-and-build-a-project/) and run:
 `atlas-package` to package this plugin.